 NATIONAL PACIFIC BUSINESS TRUST AWARDS

 The National Pacific Business Trust Awards provide a unique platform to celebrate Pacific business success, focus on growth and sustainability of Pacific enterprises and recognise innovation.
 They celebrate the growing number of Pacific entrepreneurs and established businesses that contribute positively to the health of the NZ economy.
 Run by the Pacific Business Trust, the awards have been staged ten times since 1993.
-The next awards are in Winter 2018 – watch this space!
+The 2018 Awards are being held in Auckland in June 2018.

 HE WAKA EKE NOA

 He Waka Eke Noa is NZ’s first supply chain social procurement model which prioritises greater inclusion of Maori and Pasifika enterprises in local government and corporate procurement/supply chains.